jae0/carstm/inst/scripts/example_temperature_carstm.md

 This is a small subset of real data for the area close to Halifax, Nova Scotia, Canada.

-The example data is bounded by longitudes (-65, -62) and lattitdes (45, 43).
+The example data is bounded by longitudes (-65, -62) and latitudes (45, 43).
 It is stored as test data for carstm.
 We load it as follows:

 ```r